 LCTaylor offers a number of other services:

 We aim to help you find solutions to your financial problems.
-Sometimes the best solution is a Consumer Proposal or a Bankruptcy, but in many cases, there are other solutions that you can achieve on your own, with consultation and advice from our experts.
-The first step is to book your free initial consultation.
+Sometimes the best solution is a Consumer Proposal or a Bankruptcy, but in many cases there are other solutions that you can achieve on your own, with consultation and advice from our experts.
+The first step is to set an appointment for your free initial consultation.